To submit your article to Open Geomechanics please click here and create an account.

 There is an Open Geomechanics latex style.

 There are no minimum or maximum page or figure numbers for publication in Open Geomechanics.
+The abstract should fit on the first page.

 We prefer vector graphics, such as the pdf and eps file formats, but will take anything that compiles into the LaTeX source code and is legible, clear and informative.